Direct Aid Program (DAP)

 Applications for funding of projects in Ukraine for 2017-2018 are now closed.

-Applications received after the deadline (5.00 pm Monday 18 September 2017 (Kyiv time) will not be considered.
+Applications received after the deadline (5.00 pm Monday 18 September 2017, Kyiv time) have not been considered.

 The Embassy of Australia in Ukraine has received over 300 applications for DAP 2017-2018.
-The DAP Committe starts selection process.
+The DAP Committe has started its selection process.

-It is expected that successful applicants will be advised in late October 2017, and formalising contracts and disbursing funds to take place in November 2017.
+It is expected that successful applicants will be advised in early November 2017, with contracts being formalised and funds being disbursed in late November 2017.

 DAP in Ukraine 2016-2017